-KPI Measure of Assessment Target (and frequency of measurement) Why is this important / rationale Annual Measures to be reported in the Annual Repo rt Output Measures Compliance with Public Sector Internal Audit Standards Quality Assurance and Improvement Programme & checklist for assessing conformance with the PSIAS 100%.
+KPI Measure of Assessment Target (and frequency of measurement) Why is this important / rationale Annual Measures to be reported in the Annual Report Output Measures Compliance with Public Sector Internal Audit Standards Quality Assurance and Improvement Programme & checklist for assessing conformance with the PSIAS 100%.
 On-going and annual review to demonstrate conformance with the definition of Internal auditing, code of ethics and standards.
-The internal audit service is required to comply with the PSIAS Preparation of audit plan Preparation of risk based audit plan to meet client timetables 100%.
+The internal audit service is required to comply with the PSIAS.
+Preparation of audit plan Preparation of risk based audit plan to meet client timetables 100%.
 Measured annually Annual agreed audit plan is required to enable delivery for the client.
 People Measures CPD / Training Average number of days for skills training per auditor 6 days per person.
 Reported annually.
 CPD is a requirement of the PSIAS.
 An appropriately skilled workforce will ensure that staff within Internal Audit are continuously improving and adding value to the service provided to clients.

 KPI Measure of Assessment Target (and frequency of measurement) Why is this important / rationale Monthly management measures to be reported to Audit Committees Quarterly Output Measures Planned audits completed % of planned audit reviews (or approved amendments to the plan) completed in respect of the financial year.
 95% (annual per shared service agreement, 95% target reflects need for audit plans to be dynamic and respond to emerging risks).
 This indicator will be monitored and reported quarterly to ensure the plan is on track to be delivered.
 To enable an annual opinion to be provided on the overall systems of risk management, governance and internal control.
 Audit scopes agreed % of audit scopes agreed with management and issued before commencement of the audit fieldwork 100% Measured monthly Reported quarterly To ensure the audit is targeted to key risks, has management buy in and adds value.
-Recommended in the Grant Thornton review of Internal Audit.
 Draft reports issued by agreed deadline % of draft internal audit reports issued by the agreed deadline or formally approved revised deadline agreed by Audit Manager and client.
-80% (target is a reflection that this is a new way of working and deadlines may be impacted by several factors including client availability) Measured monthly Reported quarterly Timely reports add impact & this was a recommendation in the Grant Thornton report.
-Timeliness of final reports % of final internal audit reports issued for Corporate Director comments within 5 working days of management response or closeout.
+80% (target is a reflection that this is a new way of working and deadlines may be impacted by several factors including client availability) Measured monthly Reported quarterly Timely reports add impact and provide on-going assurance as the year progresses.
+Timeliness of final reports % of final internal audit reports issued for Chief Officer comments within 5 working days of management response or closeout.
 90% (target recognises that there may on occasion be delays in finalising reports, e.g. where further work is required to resolve matters identified at closeout meeting) Measured monthly.
-Timely reports add impact & this was a recommendation in the Grant Thornton report.
+Reported quarterly Timely reports add impact.